cdapio/cdap/cdap-docs/faqs/source/hydrator.rst

 What happens when I use an invalid widget in the Widget JSON?
 -------------------------------------------------------------
-In a case where the Widget JSON includes a non-existant (or unknown) widget, the Cask Hydrator UI defaults to a textbox field.
+In a case where the Widget JSON includes a non-existent (or unknown) widget, the Cask Hydrator UI defaults to a textbox field.